Laura E. Enriquez

-Ph.D., Sociology, University of California, Los Angeles undocumented 1.5 generation young adults, immigration, Latino families, education
+Ph.D., Sociology, University of California, Los Angeles undocumented 1.5 generation young adults, immigration, families, education

 SST 387 | (949) 824-6190

 Dr. Laura E. Enriquez holds a Ph.D. in Sociology from the University of California, Los Angeles.
 She earned her undergraduate degree in Sociology and History from Pomona College.
 During her time there she began working closely with undocumented immigrant students.
 Building on this work, she has researched, presented, and published on a range of issues related to the educational, economic, political, and social experiences of undocumented young adults who immigrated to the United States as children.

 Putting her research into practice, she works directly with colleges and community organizations to help them better serve undocumented immigrants.
-She is faculty-in-residence at the UCI Dream Center, faculty chair of UCI’s Committee for Equity and Inclusion of Undocumented Students and currently serves as the faculty advisor for UCI’s Marco A. Firebaugh House, an on-campus housing community for undocumented students and allies.
+She is faculty-in-residence at the UCI Dream Center, faculty chair of UCI’s Committee for Equity and Inclusion of Undocumented Students and serves as the faculty advisor for UCI’s Marco A. Firebaugh House, an on-campus housing community for undocumented students and allies.